- You do not have any products in your shopping cart yet.

 Which Interior Style Suits an Oval Coffee Table?

-An oval coffee table fits perfectly with modern interior concepts using natural and modern materials and is an ideal complement to our seating furniture and decorations made of wood, steel, or glass.
+An oval coffee table fits perfectly with modern interior concepts featuring natural and modern materials and is an ideal complement to our seating furniture and decorations made of wood, steel, or glass.

-Or even better: Visit our furniture showroom in Detern – on over 6,000 m² we show you extraordinary furniture ideas, massive tables, and handcrafted living accessories.
+Or even better: Visit our furniture showroom in Detern – on over 6,000 m² we show you extraordinary furniture ideas, solid tables, and handcrafted home accessories.
 A visit is always worthwhile.

-Video: Round Coffee Table made from a Tree Trunk "Lakeside Suar" approx. 156 x 41 cm
+Video: Round Coffee Table from a Tree Trunk "Lakeside Suar" approx. 156 x 41 cm

 Manufacturer Information and Sustainability